shnwang/redisTopK/README.md

 * enable key type specified from cmdline

 ## build
-setup correct GOPATH, run `go build` at root path of the prokect
+setup correct GOPATH, run `go build` at root path of the project

 ## run
 Usage of ./redisTopK: -h